Display advertising has been around for over 20 years, but many advertisers are asking themselves if it’s still worth investing in.

 Table of Contents

-Display advertising is a form of online advertising that relies on banner ads displayed in special areas of a website
+Display advertising is a form of online advertising that relies on banners, text, images, or video to deliver ads to users.

-When it comes to banner ads, the only limitations are usually those imposed by the advertising network.
-For example, at Coinzilla we generally work with HTML5 banners, and we support the following display ad sizes:
+In display advertising, the only limitations are those imposed by the advertising network.
+For example, at Coinzilla we generally work with HTML5 banners, and we support the following banner ad sizes.

 - Medium Rectangle – 300 x 250